 She came to the attention of battle rap fans when she took part in the Guiyang stage of an Iron Mic battle rap competition, making her mark and showing the increased acceptance of female rappers as well as younger contestants on the battle stage.
 She got her big break in 2016 when she was just 18 years old, releasing a pair of well-received singles.

-Also releasing on Iron Mic and Empire this month is GNS Yao Yao’s track “What Hood I’m From,” which also appears on the second season of Warrior.
+Also releasing on Iron Mic and EMPIRE this month is GNS Yao Yao’s track “Never Ashamed of a Brother,” which also appears on the second season of Warrior.
 For the song’s music video — premiering on RADII’s YouTube channel in the next few weeks — GNS Yao Yao linked up with local Wuhan motorcycle crew Liberator Block, who take inspiration from Chicano biker lifestyle.
 Be sure to keep an eye out for that.

 The Qinghai native got involved with Iron Mic back in 2014 when he took part in the rap battle competition in Nanchang, in eastern China’s Jiangxi province, where he was attending university at the time.
 Since then he’s honed his skills at feted rap battles such as 8 Mile Underground and more Iron Mic competitions, becoming a battle rap king in the process.